huynhm/kata/README.md

 ### B. Convert from Roman to Arabic

-* Remove any and all current text files with
+* Remove any and all current text files (including the 2 output files)  with

 `rm *.txt`